m4gn0li4/LisaDbg/README.md

-    sym-info                              displays all information of the specified symbol arg, args, argv                       defined the arguments with which the debugger will launch the target program attach                                to attach the debugger to a running process help-c                                to display the commands available when the program reaches a breakpoint help, h                               Display this help message
+    sym-info                              displays all information of the specified symbol arg, args, argv                       defined the arguments with which the debugger will launch the target program attach                                to attach the debugger to a running process break-va, b-va                        Sets a breakpoint at the specified address (va) break-ret-va, b-ret-va                Sets a breakpoint at the ret address of function of addr specified (va) def                                   to declare a function or a type or a structure help-c                                to display the commands available when the program reaches a breakpoint help, h                               Display this help message